-Every fall, Congress has to pass spending bills to fund the government.
-The president also has to sign off.
-The funding typically covers everything from Social Security to NASA.
-Sometimes lawmakers get it done on time.
-Sometimes they hit the snooze button and pass a temporary bill that kicks the final funding debate down the road.
-If they can’t agree on how to fund the government and fail to pass a bill, the government shuts down.
-Essential agencies (like the FBI and Customs and Border Protection) are still open for business...but aren’t able to pay their employees.
+Every fall, Congress has to pass a spending bill to fund the government for the upcoming fiscal year (which runs from Oct 1 to Sept 30).
+The money typically covers everything from Social Security to NASA.
+Sometimes, lawmakers pass a bill by the deadline.
+Other times, they hit the snooze button and pass a temporary bill that punts the final funding deadline down the road (aka a stopgap measure).
+Or, they disagree on how to fund the government and fail to pass a bill on time.
+And that’s when the government shuts down.

-A full shutdown happens when lawmakers and the president can’t agree on a funding plan for much of the government.
-A partial shutdown happens when lawmakers agree to fund some agencies or departments, but not others.
-We’re currently in a partial shutdown.
+A partial shutdown happens when lawmakers and the president say ‘here’s some cash’ to some agencies or departments, but not others.